Office of University Compliance

 III.
 Decommissioning a University Policy

-When a policy is no longer needed or is more effectively combined with another policy, the responsible office will submit a formal request to the senior institutional official responsible for the policy.
-The senior institutional official shall confer with applicable University governance groups and subject matter experts as appropriate to ensure overall impact is considered.
-The senior institutional official will collaborate with University Compliance to seek formal decommissioning approvals.
+When a policy is no longer needed or is more effectively combined with another policy, the responsible office will submit a formal request to the Senior Institutional Official responsible for the policy.
+The SIO shall confer with applicable University governance groups and subject matter experts as appropriate to ensure overall impact is considered.
+The SIO will collaborate with University Compliance to seek formal decommissioning approvals.
 If there is disagreement as to whether a policy should be decommissioned, the University Senior Policy Council will decide.

-University Compliance will remove decommissioned policies from the policy.uconn.edu website and inform the Senior Policy Council quarterly of decommissioned policies.
+University Compliance will remove decommissioned policies from the policy.uconn.edu website and inform the Senior Policy Council of decommissioned policies at the next scheduled Council meeting.

 IV.
 Archiving a University Policy